-1. To understand the concept and Theories of Economic growth and Planning 2.
-To acquire knowledge of planning and development theories, five year plans and growth models of our economy, in order to find employment in centers and planning and NGOs.
+1. To understand the concept and Theories of Economic growth and Planning

+2. To acquire knowledge of planning and development theories, five year plans and growth models of our economy, in order to find employment in centers and planning and NGOs.

 Co.
-No Upon completion of this course the students will be able to: PSO addressed CL CO - 1 describe the characteristics of growth and development PSO - 1 U CO -2 illustrate the theories of development and growth PSO - 1 Ар CO - 3 analyse the stages of economic growth and planning PSO - 4 An CO - 4 record the role of states in economic development and apply different policies for economic growth PSO - 4 Re CO - 5 analyse the planning in India and recent five year plan PSO - 4 An
+No Course Outcomes PSO addressed CL CO - 1 describe the characteristics of growth and development PSO - 1 U CO -2 illustrate the theories of development and growth PSO - 1 Ар CO - 3 analyse the stages of economic growth and planning PSO - 4 An CO - 4 record the role of states in economic development and apply different policies for economic growth PSO - 4 Re CO - 5 analyse the planning in India and recent five year plan PSO - 4 An